Spring (Plastov painting): Modern critics and reviews

 Inga Filippova, a student of art history, wrote about the late period of the artist's work in her thesis.
 She notes that, unlike other works by Plastov, where the characters exist independently of each other and are at the mercy of their own thoughts, in the painting Spring the drama is based on the interaction of the characters — mother and child.
 In other paintings where characters talk to each other, the artist often did not create realistic characters or choose the right feelings.
 In Spring, however, "the figurative and semantic line is built on subtle emotional directions, which unite the action into a single whole that cannot be separated.
 In a genre scene like this, where it's a domestic situation, the artist presents such a wealth of feelings and experiences that is rarely seen in works of this genre".

-Filippova believes that among the paintings of the 1950s, the paintin Spring is a "special achievement" and "one of the peaks of creativity" of Arkady Plastov.
+Filippova believes that among the paintings of the 1950s, the painting Spring is a "special achievement" and "one of the peaks of creativity" of Arkady Plastov.
 It is exceptional in filling the genre plot with poetic content, within the genre scene the artist created an image possessing "divine beauty".
 Its composition has more details and action than in the other two paintings of the master of this period: Spring (1952, canvas, oil, 221×121 cm, National Picture Gallery of Armenia) and Youth (another title — Rest, 1954, canvas, oil, 170×204 cm, State Russian Museum, Zh-7012).
 The artist is fascinated not only by his own feelings in conveying the attitude to the fact he depicts, but also "concentrates" on the experience of his heroine, conveys her maternal care and love.

 Doctor of Art Vladimir Lenyashin thought Spring was one of the most poetic paintings of Arkady Plastov.
 The art expert pointed out the interesting contrast between the winter air, the simple village bath, and the bright light of the heroine's body.
 He also mentioned the softness of the child's face, which shows the precious sunlight on the straw.
 Plastov really liked the woman and the child.
 According to Lenyashin, in this painting the artist explained the morality ("moral folk values") developed over centuries.
 The researcher fully believed that this painting was a great example of socialist realism, and he thought it was one of the best paintings of this type.
 Vladimir Lenyashin also said that the artist did a very good job of including a nude person in the snow in a way that was similar to Impressionist paintings.
 The art historian also said that Plastov did not like the idea of giving his paintings specific names.